Geraniol/Photos/README.md

-# Template
+# Photos
-A repository template.
+A repository of photos.